Updated June 28, 2021

 Losing someone dear to us is among the most emotionally charged moments of a person’s life experiences.
 In this actual context of pandemic, the grieving process is even more complex and difficult to live through because of the necessary restrictions that are being imposed on families.
-Families find themselves alone, isolated, missing the support of their community, sometimes postponing religious and celebration of life gatherings.

 Here is what you need to know regarding the services we are allowed to offer during this period of confinement:

 - The Public Health Department and the Ministry of Health and Social Services have confirmed that currently funeral rituals can take place in funeral homes, churches, religious institutions, cemeteries and crematoriums, as they are recognized as essential services.

 - Montreal and all of Quebec is in green zone as of June 28, 2021. https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/confinement-in-quebec/

 - A maximum of 50 people at the same time in a room, with rotation (excluding staff and volunteers) can participate to a gathering or funeral service, indoor or outdoor.
 2m social distancing must be applied at all times.
 It is possible to host a funeral service for up to 250 people, when guests remain seated.
 Medicinal masks are mandatory while indoor or outdoor. https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/progressive-regional-alert-and-intervention-system/map-of-covid-19-alert-levels-by-region